 A deductible of $1,000 applies to this Subparagraph.

-V. Subparagraphs 1.b. and 1.d. of SUPPLEMENTARY PAYMENTS – COVERAGES A and B (SECTION I – COVERAGES) are deleted in their entirety and replaced with the following:
+IV.
+Subparagraphs 1.b. and 1.d. of SUPPLEMENTARY PAYMENTS – COVERAGES A and B (SECTION I – COVERAGES) are deleted in their entirety and replaced with the following:

 Up to $2,500 for cost of bail bonds required because of accidents or traffic law violations arising out of the use of any vehicle to which the Bodily Injury Liability Coverage applies.
 We do not have to furnish these bonds.